logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

   end date of the report
 * Service Contacts flagged as ‘No Show’ are not included for this purpose

-Note that if the period between start and end date specified in this report is less than 90 days the number of episodes with no service contact activity for 90+ days will always be zero.
+Unlike the A8 report, this report has no requirement to start during the reporting period.

 .. _category-a8: